 If habituated coyotes are a problem, more than likely, there is a food source nearby.
 Using GPS collars to visit coyote hotspots, NBCS has found that attractants can be anything from farm waste or compost piles to feral cat colonies.
 Putting out food at dusk for birds or pets is a magnet for the "night shift" - coyotes passing through will quickly catch on.
 If you are seeing coyote droppings in your neighborhood someone is probably feeding coyotes.

 Once food attractants are identified, it will be a matter of working with people and changing their habits.
 For persistant coyote feeders who endanger their communities, the towns have thier ordinance to fall back on.

-NBCS believes Aquidneck Island is one town away from starting to manage "the coyote problem."
-If Newport joins the other towns by adopting and following the CBMPs and the No-Feeding ordinance, Aquidneck Island has the potential be a national model for sustainable coyote management.
+NBCS believes that managing "the coyote problem" on Aquidneck Island is within reach.
+If Newport joins the other towns by adopting and following the CBMPs along with the No-Feeding Ordinance, and the Navy (whose lands in each town are under federal jurisdiction) comes on board, Aquidneck Island has the potential be a national model for sustainable coyote management.

 |Click for story|

 |Example study coyotes|

 |Bonnie - alpha female resident|